Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 The golden rule for before-and-after ads: the ‘after’ should look like the best possible version of the ‘before’ person, not a different person.

-Creatives where the 'after' is clearly recognizable as the same individual achieve 28% higher downstream conversion rates (trial starts and subscriptions) because user expectations are set correctly.
+In our experience, creatives where the 'after' is clearly recognizable as the same individual achieve meaningfully higher downstream conversion rates (trial starts and subscriptions) because user expectations are set correctly.

 Run the same 'before' photo through your app 3-5 times and select the best output.
 AI models produce variable results, and cherry-picking the strongest output for ad creative is standard practice that does not cross the line into misrepresentation.